 Example of a text from PostNord, regarding pick up in a pakkebokse:

 Example of a text from PostNord, regarding pick up in a supermarket or kiosk:

 If you missed a delivery, you receive information from the courier on how to locate/pick up your package.

 PostNord, for example, leaves you a paper note in your mailbox telling you where you can pick up your package.
 Some couriers might send you a text or email with this information, while others give you the option of choosing a pickup location if you know you will not be home when they plan on delivering.
 For example, if you receive a delivery from UPS, UPSInfoNotice might give you the option of choosing a different delivery day or having your package shipped to a UPS Access Point where you can pick it up instead.

 No, it is illegal to have medication shipped to Denmark from the U.S. If you do so, the medication will be confiscated by the authorities.

 Can I have packages sent to DIS?

-No. However, if you are receiving important legal documents (like a passport or credit cards) it is possible to make an exemption and have it sent to DIS.
+No. DIS does not accept flowers, chocolates, or any other deliveries for students.
+However, if you are receiving important legal documents (like a passport or credit cards) it is possible to make an exemption and have it sent to DIS.